This page was most recently updated on May 8th, 2025

 Ring.

-The Co-Chairs of the Council of Regents as part of the Board of Advisors with the guidance of the Council of Regents shall purchase a Ring silver in design typically with the letters “PR” engraved on top to be presented at the Coronation completing their reign.
-The ring shall be engraved with title and number.
+The Co-Chairs of the Council of Regents, as part of the Board of Advisors, with the guidance of the Council of Regents, shall purchase a Ring silver in design typically with the letters “PR” engraved on top to be presented at the Coronation, completing their reign.
+The ring shall be engraved with the title and number.

 3. Line Members